 The inclusion of learning modules marks a significant change in the curriculum.
 These modules enhance the learning design of the curriculum to align with best practice in meeting adult learners' needs.
 Each module emphasizes the practical relevance of the content, is designed to be completed in one sitting, and incorporates practice questions.
-We also have included more visuals and examples, along with increased opportunities for CFA® charterholders and CFA Institute members to practice the skills.
+We also have included more visuals and examples, along with increased opportunities for CFA® Program candidates to practice the skills.